You may have heard that you need a slip mat for your record player.

 Keep reading to learn everything you need to know about slip mats, including what differentiates them from platter mats.

-- 1 What Is A Slip Mat For Record Players?
+- 1 What Is A Record Slip Mat?

 Slip mats are thin mats that cover the deck plate on turntables.
 They serve many purposes, including improving sound, reducing resonances, assisting in scratching, and increasing the accuracy of cue-ins.